matter-labs/zksync-web-era-docs/docs/dev/tutorials/aa-daily-spend-limit.md

 yarn hardhat compile
 ```

-1. Create a file `deploy/deployFactoryAccount.ts` and copy/paste the code below, replacing `<DEPLOYER_PRIVATE_KEY>` with your own.
+2. Create a file `deploy/deployFactoryAccount.ts` and copy/paste the code below, replacing `<DEPLOYER_PRIVATE_KEY>` with your own.

-The script deploys the factory, creates a new smart contract account and funds it with some ETH.
+The script deploys the factory, creates a new smart contract account, and funds it with some ETH.

 ```typescript
 import { utils, Wallet, Provider } from "zksync-web3";